alexmacarthur/typeit/README.md

 ## Contributions

 Please do!
 The code is available on Github.
-Spin it up, make a PR, and let's improve TypeIt together!
+Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file to see how to get started.